Are you ready for the April 2017 Employment law changes?

 The Equality Act 2010 does not extend to Northern Ireland, so neither set of gender pay reporting regulations will take effect there, but the Employment Act (Northern Ireland) 2016 makes provision for regulations to be made there on this topic by 30 June 2017 (including a requirement for employers to publish an action plan, details on ethnicity and disability and a potentially hefty fine for non-compliance).

 There isn't that much time to prepare: the first pay period used will be the one in which the snapshot date of 5 April/31 March 2017 falls (the 12 months from April/March 2016 to April/March 2017 for bonuses) and the figures could take some time for employers to produce.
 Although publication is not compulsory before March/April 2018, the private/voluntary sector Guidance recommends publication "as soon after the snapshot date as is reasonable" and some employers like Virgin Money have voluntarily published their gender pay gap figures early.
 For both private and public sector, the calculations required go much further than previous draft regulations, have very specific requirements and do not always match up with the Government Guidance (at least in the draft guidance which was available at the time of writing – some amendments may now have been made in the final Guidance).
-Our gender pay reporting experts can guide you through these issues and please see contact details in our Equal Pay Audit service flyer.
+Our gender pay reporting experts can guide you through these issues and please see contact details in our Equal Pay Audit service flyer in the sidebar.

 The Apprenticeship Levy comes into force on 6 April 2017 and we now have final Regulations which stipulate details of calculating, paying and reporting the levy.
 Employers will be required to pay 0.5% of their annual wage bill but receive an annual allowance of £15,000 to offset against their levy payment.
 So, employers who had a wage bill (or combined wage bill for "connected" companies or charities) of £3m or more in the previous tax year, or expect to do so in a tax year commencing on or after 6 April 2017, must notify HMRC of their levy liability.
 Generally, public authorities are not "connected" unless they are charities or companies.
 Where employers are "connected" (and the rules on that are the same as those for the Employment Allowance) they have to share the £15,000 allowance between them, but can notify HMRC how they want the allowance to be divided.